 Should You Move Or Remodel?

 First, determine why you’re making a change.
-If you’ve simply run out of room — perhaps you’ve welcomed a new child or aging parent into the space, or you've launched a business that requires a more expansive spread than an office nook — then, depending on your resources and level of attachment to your current home, your decision is probably predominantly a matter of price.
+Maybe you’ve ran out of room after welcoming a new child or aging parent into the space.
+Or perhaps you've launched a business that requires a more expansive spread than an office nook.
+Whatever the reason, depending on your resources and level of attachment to your current home, your decision is probably predominantly a matter of price.

 On the other hand, your desire for change might be motivated by shifting tastes or a craving for freshness.
 Remodeling may be the preferred approach, assuming the changes you envision would involve less money, time and effort compared to moving into that "perfect place."

 The blank slate of a new or new-to-you home inspires for obvious reasons — it represents a chance to shake things up.
 Here are some benefits to keep in mind when you’re considering moving to a new home.

 Start fresh in a new space.
 Choosing to move instead of remodeling allows you to start fresh in a completely new space.
 It’s a large undertaking, yes, but if you have your heart set on a big, foundation change, this is your play.

 Get more of what you want.
 Moving to a new home gives you the chance to knock off more items on the list of what you want out of a home.
 For instance, if you want a home with more bedrooms, more bathrooms and more kitchen space, it’ll be less stressful to find a home with the space you want than trying to accomplish that renovation project in your current place.